-Performance Standard Proposed Lot Area 2000 m2 2827 m2 Lot Width n/a 95.28 m (frontage on Bank Street) Lot Depth n/a 29.64 m (frontage on Riverside North Westbound) Setback on Bank Street 0 m (minimum) 3 m (maximum) 0 m Setback on Riverside (north) 0 m (minimum 0 m Setback on Riverside (south) 0 m (minimum) 0 m Rear Yard Setback 0 m (minimum) 0 m Maximum Proposed 50 m 86 m (26 storeys)
+REQUIRED PROPOSED Lot Area 2000 m2 2827 m2 Lot Width n/a 95.28 m (frontage on Bank Street) Lot Depth n/a 29.64 m (frontage on Riverside North Westbound) Setback on Bank Street 0 m (minimum) 3 m (maximum) 0.6 m

-Height Total number of units Res: 326 Hotel: 65 TOTAL: Total Proposed Resident Parking (Area Y) 0.5/du (196) 0.36 / du (142) Total Proposed Visitor Parking No more than 30 required for Area Y 30 spaces Total proposed café/bar parking As per S101(3)(b) - Any use under 200 m2, no vehicle parking required GFA of 183.5 m2 No parking provided or required Total proposed Bicycle Parking 0.5/du (residential): 191 1/250 m2 (retail): 1 Total provided: 269 spaces (0.68/unit)
+Setback on Riverside (north) 0 m (minimum 2.8 m Setback on Riverside (south) 0 m (minimum) 0 m Rear Yard Setback 0 m (minimum) 0 m Maximum Proposed Height 50 m 86 m (26 storeys) Total number of units Res: 326 Hotel: 65 TOTAL: Total Proposed Resident Parking (Area Y) 0.5/du (191) 0.3/du (142) Total Proposed Visitor Parking No more than 30 required for Area Y 30 spaces Total proposed Commercial Spaces As per S101(4)(d) - Any use under 400 m2, no vehicle parking required GFA of 183.5 m2 (café/bar) GFA of 265 m2 (fitness centre) No parking provided or required Total proposed Bicycle Parking 0.5/du (residential): 191 1/250 m2 (retail): 1 Total Required: 192 Total provided: 267 spaces (0.8/unit)

-AM8 Required stepbacks provision: S185(8)(g) Where the building height is greater than 4 storeys the second, third or fourth storey must be stepped back a further 2.5 metres from the front wall of the storey below and each storey above the fourth storey is to have the same minimum stepback as required for the fourth storey, (By-law 2018-155)
+The existing AM8 requires stepback provision: S185(8)(g).
+Where the building height is greater than 4 storeys the second, third or fourth storey must be stepped back a further 2.5 metres from the front wall of the storey below and each storey above the fourth storey is to have the same minimum stepback as required for the fourth storey, (By-law 2018-155)

 However, we note that S185(8)(j) notes that for properties on Bank Street with frontage of 35 m or less, above section (g) does not apply.
-The intent of this was clearly to recognize undersized lots.
+The intent of this was to recognize undersized lots.
+As stepbacks impact the building depth from where the stepback is taken, a lot of noticeably narrow depth (less than 35 m) would be impacted similarly to undersized lots and should therefore similarly be exempt from provision (g).

-While the subject site on Bank Street has a greater than 35 m frontage, the lot depth which drives a significant amount of functional components of a building design (i.e. hallways and elevators are extrapolated upwards from the required positioning of elements on the ground floor and below - such as parking stalls and aisle widths), is quite small in this instance at a range of 27 metres to the widest segment at 34 metres which is a very small portion of the site where this applies.
+Although the subject site on Bank Street has a greater than 35 m frontage on Bank Street, the lot depth is significantly smaller, which drives a significant amount of functional components of the building design (i.e. hallways and elevators are extrapolated upwards from the required positioning of elements on the ground floor and below - such as parking stalls and aisle widths), with detailed range in depth of 27 metres to the widest segment at 34 metres which is a very small portion of the site where this applies.
 The majority has an average depth of closer to 28/29 metres.

 Therefore, stepbacks on this site are not being provided after the fourth storey in accordance with the intent and provisions of Section 185(8)(j).
 However, in reflection of comments received from UDRP, a greater stepback was provided on the east (rear) façade to ensure greater separation for the proposed tower from the rear abutting property which could redevelop in the future with a high-rise tower.
+It is noted that the setback between the tower and the east property line is greater in this proposed development than in the approved high-rise proposal from 2015.